fuhrmanator/course-activity-planner/ooad/lms-details.md

 	<shuffleanswers>1</shuffleanswers>
 ```

 Moodle's documentation about its XML is sparse.
-If you want to know more about this file format, it's best to Google it, e.g., [`Moodle timeopen`](https://www.google.com/search?q=allintext:moodle+timeopen)
+If you want to know more about this file format, it's best to Google it, e.g., [`allintext:Moodle timeopen`](https://www.google.com/search?q=allintext:moodle+timeopen)